FabianPlum/OmniTrax/docs/example_footage.md

 **OmniTrax - example footage**
 ***

-A list of videos to test your installation of OmniTrax Download the corresponding trained networks referenced in the [README.md](../README.md) file for the respective species.
+A list of videos to test your installation of OmniTrax.
+Download the corresponding trained network(s) referenced in the [README.md](../README.md) file for the respective species.

 ## Multi-animal Tracking